behavioral-ds/online-diversity/README.md

 dataset <- bind_rows(read_csv("data/commoncrawl1.csv.xz"),
                      read_csv("data/commoncrawl2.csv.xz") )
 ```

+  - `data/Tesla_data.csv.xz` – the case study data of the connection
+    between social media attention and Enterprise Value for Tesla.

 Here is an example of the generated Figure 1 from the main text,
 obtained using `make fig1`: ![A static version of the Vocation